andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_01_Download_Install.rst

   sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/MRtrix3/macos-installer/master/install)"

-This will download and install the entire MRtrix3 package to your machine, which will take about 15 minutes.
+This will download and install the entire MRtrix3 package to your machine, which will take no more than a few moments.

 Once it has downloaded, open a Terminal and type the following to test your installation: